 Rabies is a virus (Lyssavirus) that can be transmitted when saliva or neural tissue of an infected animal is introduced into the body of a healthy person or animal.
 It infects cells in the central nervous system, causing disease in the brain and, ultimately, death.

 Any mammal has the ability to carry and transmit the disease to humans or pets.
 Rabies is transmitted when saliva or neural tissue of an infected animal is introduced into the body.
 Exposure can occur through a bite, scratch or contact with saliva to broken skin or mucous membranes such as the eyes or mouth.

 In South Carolina, the primary carriers of rabies are:

 It's important to remember that rabies is a medical urgency, but not an emergency.
 Rabies in humans is 100% preventable through prompt, appropriate medical care.
 Yet, more than 55,000 people die from rabies every year – a rate of one person every ten minutes.

 Join us in the fight to #EndRabies by keeping your pets (dogs, cats and ferrets) up-to-date on their rabies vaccination.
 You can also vaccinate livestock such as horses, cows and sheep.
 This not only protects your animal, it protects you and your family from this deadly virus.
-You can keep your animals up-to-date with their rabies vaccine by visiting your veterinarian, or you can attend a low-cost mobile clinic.

 Here are some links to low-cost mobile clinic schedules serving communities across South Carolina: